 Visual Storytelling is the art of using language and images to convey a narrative account of real or imagined events.
 Historically, humans have used this sharing of experience to pass on knowledge, beliefs, values, secrets and information.
 Through stories we explain how things are, why they are, and our role and purpose.
 Stories are the building blocks of knowledge and the foundation of memory and learning.
 Stories connect us with our humanness and link past, present, and future by sharing all of the possible consequences and outcomes of our behavior and actions.

 Visual Storytelling combines the narrative text of a story with creative elements to augment and enhance the traditional storytelling process.
 By design, it is a co-creative process resulting in an intimate, interpretive expressive technique.
 Visual Storytelling passes on the essence of who we are and utilizes both language and art.
 Stories are a prime vehicle for assessing and interpreting events, experiences, and concepts from minor moments of daily life to the grand nature of the human condition.
 It is an intrinsic and basic form of human communication.
 Our ancestors as far back as the cave man have been using visual stories to document and record experiences.
 Today, the visualization of our personal stories is an integral and essential part of the human experience.

-I have created a one or two-day workshop to work with students interested in exploring the art of telling a story through a unique combination of images and words.
+Debbie has created a one or two-day workshop to work with students interested in exploring the art of telling a story through a unique combination of images and words.
 In the workshop, we investigate the ability stories have to honor the diversity and commonality of our collective human experience.
-I have worked with students of many different ages, from high school to graduate students.
+She has worked with students of many different ages, from high school to graduate students.

 In the workshop, we do the following: